Government of Lesotho

 Frazer Solar developed the entire project including a finance package for the government utilising European and African development banks.

-In addition, all 350,000 non-electrified households in the country were to receive a solar lantern with inbuilt mobile phone charger free of charge thus eliminating permanently the use of candles and paraffin as a source of lighting.
+In addition, all 350,000 non-electrified households in the country were to receive a solar lantern with inbuilt mobile phone charger free of charge to the recipients thus eliminating permanently the use of candles and paraffin as a source of lighting.

 The entire project was designed to be cash flow positive as the savings from reduced electricity imports would more than offset the costs of the project.